aws-samples/non-profit-blockchain/ngo-fabric/README-CLI.md

-# Setup a Fabric network
+# Setup a Fabric network via the AWS CLI

-This section will create a Fabric network.
-A combination of the AWS Console and the AWS CLI will be used.
+This section will create a Fabric network using the AWS CLI.

 ## Pre-requisites - Cloud9
 We will use Cloud9 to provide a Linux shell.